Evolving as a Leader:

 Rising Beyond Challenges:

 Yes, corporate life has been an interesting joyride full of ups and downs especially in SCM where one failed attempt to deliver could potentially wash out your 99.99% of successful executions.
 Overtime, I came to develop the nerve of steel to keep my composure and look out for all possible means (process changes) to avoid those pitfalls next time.
 At such moments I heavily banked upon my integrity and diligence, played the role of safety valve/punching bag while again digging my neck deep to resolve/iron out issues, never mixing people and issues.

 Pragmatic Approach to New Environment:

-Working with some of the world’s top-notch organisations on the global footprint exposed me to plethora of diverse work cultures, best practices and cross section of humanity which otherwise was not so common until a few years ago.
-Most of these were very well regulated and well oiled giants, sometimes over-bearing with their brilliance and intellect.
+Working with some of the world’s top-notch organizations on the global footprint exposed me to plethora of diverse work cultures, best practices and cross section of humanity which otherwise was not so common until a few years ago.
+Most of these were very well regulated and well-oiled giants, sometimes over-bearing with their brilliance and intellect.

 Influence of my Mentor:

 I think I am lucky to have a guide/mentor or lighthouse at each of the organisations I have worked for, and I can proudly say that they inspired me to be better today than yesterday through one on one or remote observation – Dabur, GSK, BD India, Siemens Healthineers … in fact each of these organisations have such wonderful inspiring examples which shapes us provided we seek them out.
 Also, one’s own individual belief system and life philosophy plays a vital role in shaping up into who you become.
 I have been lucky on both counts and can’t underplay their role in my journey.